Head Start and Early Head Start

 Children who received 60 minutes of outdoor play time during Head Start programs were 42% less likely to be obese at the end of the Head Start year compared to children who played outside less often.

-In 2017, only 31% of eligible children ages 3 to 5 had access to Head Start.
+As of 2020, only 36% of eligible children ages 3 to 5 had access to Head Start.

 A 2016 survey of Head Start program directors and health managers found that 86% of health managers identified obesity among children as a major health concern for the program.